TanStack React Query

 infiniteQueryOptions - querying infinite data

-Available for all query procedures that takes a cursor input.
+Available for all query procedures that take a cursor input.
 Provides a type-safe wrapper around Tanstack's infiniteQueryOptions function.
 The first argument is the input for the procedure, and the second argument accepts any native Tanstack React Query options.

 queryKey - getting the query key and performing operations on the query client